kiskey/stremio-ai-search/README.md

 - "Films exploring the concept of memory"
 - "Movies about unlikely friendships across generations"
 - "Films that deal with grief in a meaningful way"
+- "Movies about redemption"
+- "Films that explore artificial intelligence"

 ### Exclusion Searches